-The objective of this programme is to provide and maintain infrastructure facilities in the department.
-The department has started with the building of boarding schools which will go a long way to address the challenges of small and farm schools.
-The tables above reflect payments and budgeted estimates relating to this programme for the period 2014/2015 to 2019/2020.
-Table B 5 indicates details of all projects planned for the 2017 MTEF period.
+The tables above reflect payments and budgeted estimates relating to this programme for the period 2015/16 to 2020/21.
+Table B5 indicates details of all projects planned for the 2018 MTEF period.
 The budget and implementation of the projects is prioritised in line with the approved national infrastructure norms and standards.